 Our product team has prioritised and scheduled work to address the majority of accessibility issues within Asset Bank.
 At this time we are unable to give an accurate date on when all of these changes will be made.
 This document will be updated when new Asset Bank versions are released containing changes that address accessibility issues.

 Preparation of this accessibility statement

-The test was carried out by our development team.
-Testing was completed via a manual process using relevant tools such including a screen reader, WAVE (web accessibility evaluation tool) and additional browser extensions.
+The test was carried out by a third party testing agency by a specialist WCAG compliance test engineer.
+Testing was completed via a combination of automated and manual processes using relevant tools including a screen reader, WAVE (web accessibility evaluation tool) and additional browser extensions.